-You can see that the Client's mobile number is listed here under their name (with portions blurred out or removed in our example).
+You can see that the Client's mobile number is listed here under their name.

 Now, let's take a quick peek inside a Client Room:

 Next to the client name, you'll see an Integrations icon.
-At this time, Speak integrates with Riskalyze, so you'll see an option to pull the client's Risk Number:
+At this time, Speak integrates with Riskalyze, so you'll see an option to pull the client's Riskalyze Numbers:

 If you use the Riskalyze integration and have run this for the client, after clicking this option you'll see the below within the Client Room (with their numbers, of course):

-On the far right-hand side at the top there, you'll see two red icons:
+On the far right-hand side at the top there, you'll see two icons:

-Clicking the trash can icon will display a message, asking you to confirm that you want to disband the conversation.
+Clicking the red icon with the x will display a message, asking you to confirm that you want to disband the conversation.
 If you continue, you will be ending the conversation for all parties.